 Application server

 Reading and writing port information is done with the WildFly Command line interface (CLI).
-For more information on this subject, refer to WildFly Command line interface.
+For more information on this subject, see WildFly Command line interface.

 In WildFly, every port has a base value which can be configured.
 Also there is one single offset-value, which is applied to all ports.
 This offset can be configured as well.
 The port the server listens on is base port + offset.